 What Is a Router?
 Router Definition and Functions

-Internet access is key to almost everything now.
 Routers are an essential part of Internet access.
 Though they don't connect directly to the Internet, they are important for a widespread Internet connection across multiple devices.
-In this article, learn what a router is by definition, how it operates, the kinds of network routers available, and more.
+In this article, learn what a router is by definition.
+You'll also learn how it operates, the kinds of network routers available, and more.

 What is a router?

 A router is a device that sends and receives data across computer networks.
-Also known as a WLAN device, it works across local area networks (LANs), connecting devices within a local space to communicate with one another.
+Also known as a WLAN device, it works across local area networks (LANs).
+It connects devices within a local space to communicate with one another.
 All of them have a MAC address and an IP address.

 What does a router do?

 These devices are essential to network connections for anyone who wants to go online.
 They connect computer networks to one another, allowing communication and data packet sharing.
-Furthermore, they connect the modem to other devices in your home or local network, allowing them to communicate with each other and the Internet on a WiFi network.
+Furthermore, they connect the modem to other devices in your home or local network.
+This allows them to communicate with each other and the Internet on a WiFi network.

-For local area networks (LANs) these devices also assign IP addresses, acting as the Internet service provider (ISP) for wide area networks.
-Routers give out these private IPs to devices on the LAN to prevent IP address conflict and allow smooth communication between devices.
+For local area networks (LANs) these devices also assign IP addresses.
+They act as the Internet service provider (ISP) for wide area networks.
+Routers give out these private IPs to devices on the LAN.
+Doing so helps prevent IP address conflict and allow smooth communication between devices.

 What are the different types of routers?

-Multiple kinds of WLAN devices are used in various ways to distribute WiFi and share connections between devices.
+We use multiple kinds of WLAN devices in various ways to distribute WiFi and share connections between devices.
 There are five main types on the market today: wired, wireless, core, edge, and virtual.

 Wired routers